What To Do At Crazy Horse Memorial

 Take the opportunity to stand face-to-face with Crazy Horse.
 Visitors who make a select charitable gift to Crazy Horse Memorial® get the remarkable experience of standing on the arm of the memorial.
 It’s as close as it gets.

-Tour The Campus
+Explore The Campus

 The Native American Educational And Cultural Center®